Last updated on 2026-04-08

 Program overview

 The Civil Engineering program at BCIT is a comprehensive four-year full-time course of study that leads to a Bachelor of Engineering in Civil Engineering degree.
 Students will also earn a Diploma in Civil Engineering after the first two years of the program.
-This program is designed to prepare students for professional engineering practice, focusing on developing strong skills in engineering science, design, communication, and management.
-The curriculum emphasizes critical thinking, problem-solving, and creative abilities, ensuring that graduates are well-equipped to tackle real-world engineering challenges.
+This program is designed to equip students with essential skills in engineering science, design, communication, and management, preparing them for professional engineering practice.
+The curriculum emphasizes critical thinking, problem-solving, and creative abilities, ensuring that graduates are well-prepared to tackle real-world challenges in the civil engineering field.

 The Bachelor of Engineering in Civil Engineering program is structured as follows: